 - Proposals: during the second phase of the process, proposals will be collected to address the issues mapped during the diagnosis phase, including proposals derived from the previous work in DECODE.
 Likewise, a session of analysis of the survey sociodemographic data will be carried out, linked to the design of communicative actions to improve inclusion in the process.
 The Barcelona Now (BCNNOW) dashboard developed by the Eurecat team will be used for the analysis.

 - Debate: in the third phase, proposals from the previous phase will be discussed.

-- Elaboration: subsequently, there will be a process of elaboration of the proposals, and the discussions, by the DECODE team and interested participants.
+- Elaboration: subsequently, there will be a process of elaboration of the proposals, and the discussions, by the DDDC team and interested participants.

 - Evaluation: the process will end with a closing meeting and the launch of a survey that will help to assess the satisfaction of participants with the process and with the DECODE technology.

-- To take part in the construction and testing of legal, technological and socioeconomic tools oriented to construct a more just politics of data, that breaks with the monopolistic, surveillance models that predominate in the current data economy.
+- To take part in the construction and testing of legal, technological and socioeconomic tools oriented to construct fairer data policies, breaking with the monopolistic, surveillance models that predominate in the current data economy.

 - To learn and share critical consciousness and deliberation around this new digital economy.

 - To construct and experiment with digital data commons, that is, with alternative practices to those predominating today, defined by the ideas and decisions coming from the participatory process itself.

 How to participate?